Select your program of choice from the Jump To menu below!

-Offered by the Greater Philadelphia Chapter of the Association of Fundraising Professionals and Villanova University, Office of Continuing Studies.
+Offered by the Greater Philadelphia Chapter of the Association of Fundraising Professionals and Villanova University, College of Professional Studies.

 Learn how to identify, cultivate and solicit prospective donors from among individuals, foundations and corporations.
 Through this course, you will develop an inventory of skills for meeting the challenges of the fundraising profession.

 $650.00 – AFP Member*

 *To learn how you can become an AFP Member, call 215-473-2261 or visit www.afpgpc.org.
 Memberships start at $75 per year.

 Several partial scholarships for this course are available to individuals employed as fundraising professionals with one to five years of experience in the field.
 Scholarships are awarded on t he basis of organizational need and career potential.
 Go to www.afpgpc.org to download an application.
 The deadline is December 31, 2014.

 |Course Dates - Revised||Location|

 6:30 p.m. to 9:00 p.m.

 February 2, 2015 through May 4, 2015